FrancoisRigaut/Sacc-projet/README.md

 - Rigaut François
 - Richard Peres

+# Using project

+//TODO describe to prof ce qu'il faut faire

+# Create and manage Google Cloud Project

+Attention to the teacher : the following steps explain the way we managed our Google Cloud project, so you do not have to read this part.

 ## Building this project

 Launch the google cloud console then launch the following commands